roikedem/date_recur/README.md

-# Date Recur (Drupal 8)
+Date Recur

-Recurring dates, i.e. date repeat, for Drupal 8.
+Provides a recurring/repeating dates field.

+# Features

 * Provides a new field type that supports repeating dates via recurrence rules (RRule).
 For RRule compilation, [php-rrule](https://github.com/rlanvin/php-rrule) is used.
 * Provides an interactive widget featuring a dynamic repeat rule entry form.
 Makes use of [rrule.js](https://github.com/jkbrzt/rrule/) which is included with the module.